 Restricting employee access to the project on behalf of absolute security establishes a closed-minded vision of new technologies and new digital uses.
 This point of view is unproductive and contributes to collaborator frustration.
 It is necessary to question an organization’s working methods.
 Each collaborator will be able to understand the interest of management, see where improvement is needed and how essential the transformation project is.

 Awareness sessions for the new tools or features are then organized.
-These session feature specially designed learning scenarios that a manager can see how these tools will be applied by the team.
+These sessions feature specially designed learning scenarios that a manager can see how these tools will be applied by the team.

 Communicating, sharing and diffuse: reflexes to acquire